 - Prepare Technology Division AAS degree graduates to transfer to select universities

 - Provide registered apprentice training opportunities

 We’re here to serve you with a college in your neighborhood!

 Whether you want a two year degree, searching for a pathway to a four year college, learn new job skills, or enrich your personal knowledge, you can find excellent quality classroom instruction at Southern Lakes Branch Center.
-The same services you would receive at Mott Community College's Main Campus in Flint can be provided for you at Southern Lakes Branch Center.
+The same services you would receive at Mott Community College's Main Campus in Flint will be provided for you at Southern Lakes Branch Center.

 Southern Lakes Branch Center (SLBC) offers a wide variety of courses for MCC students.
 SLBC is the only program site for Occupational Therapy Assistant, Physical Therapy Assistant, and Law Enforcement Regional Training Academy (L.E R.T.A. - police academy) A full range of classes are offered to achieve your academic and personal goals.
 Opportunities exist for dual enrollment between your high school and MCC.